 from training.npr.org: https://training.npr.org/sources/adriana-kugler/

 Adriana Kugler is a Colombian/American economist and a professor at Georgetown University’s McCourt School of Public Policy.
 Her research interests include labor markets and policy evaluation in developed and developing countries.
-Her current research explores the impact of extensions of unemployment insurance on quality of jobs and match-quality of jobs, and long-term effects of training programs for disadvantaged youth on participants and external impacts on other family members.
+She studies labor regulations, unemployment and immigration, and has recently authored articles on public health insurance, the effects of TRAP (Targeted Restrictions on Abortion Providers) laws on women’s employment prospects, and the impact of robots on employment in the tropics.

-Professor Kugler served as Chief Economist of the U.S. Department of Labor under the Obama Administration.
-Her research and policy work have been covered in The Economist magazine, the Washington Post, the Wall Street Journal, Univision, NPR and in the Joint Economic Committee of Congress.
-She is a Research Associate of the National Bureau of Economic Research and Research Fellow of the Center for Economic Policy Research, Institute for the Study of Labor, Centre for Research and Analysis of Migration and the Center for the Study of Poverty and Inequality at Stanford University.
-She is also Senior Fellow at the Center for American Progress.
+Previously, Kugler served as chief economist of the U.S. Department of Labor during the Obama administration, and held professorships at the University of Houston and at University Pompeu Fabra in Barcelona.
+She is a research associate of the National Bureau of Economic Research and a research fellow of the Center for Economic Policy Research, Institute for the Study of Labor, Centre for Research and Analysis of Migration and the Center for the Study of Poverty and Inequality at Stanford University.

 Is this source outdated?
 Email us.